Revisiting stories: cultural planning and the need for arts-based community development corporations as real estate operators

 The new list should be:

-1. Create an arts-focused community development corporation to buy, hold, and develop arts properties operating at the scale of the city
+1. Create an arts-focused community development corporation operating at the scale of the city (or county or region) to buy, hold, and develop arts properties

 2. Create discipline-specific cultural plans (as part of an overarching plan)